Marianne Cope: Call to Hawaii

-In 1883, Cope, by then Superior General of the congregation, received a plea for help from King Kalākaua of Hawaii to care for leprosy sufferers.
+In 1883, Mother Marianne Cope, by then Superior General of the congregation, received a plea for help from King Kalākaua of Hawaii to care for leprosy sufferers.
 More than 50 religious congregations had already declined his request for Sisters to do this because leprosy was considered to be highly contagious.
 She responded enthusiastically to the letter:

 I am hungry for the work and I wish with all my heart to be one of the chosen Ones, whose privilege it will be, to sacrifice themselves for the salvation of the souls of the poor Islanders...
 I am not afraid of any disease, hence it would be my greatest delight even to minister to the abandoned 'lepers.'

 Cope departed from Syracuse with six other Sisters to travel to Honolulu to answer this call, arriving on November 8, 1883.
 They traveled on the SS Mariposa.
 With Mother Marianne as a supervisor, the Sisters' task was to manage Kakaʻako Branch Hospital on Oʻahu, which served as a receiving station for Hansen's disease patients gathered from all over the islands.
 The more severe cases were processed and shipped to the island of Molokaʻi for confinement in the settlement at Kalawao, and then later at Kalaupapa.

 The following year, at the government's request, Cope set up Malulani Hospital, the first general hospital on the island of Maui.
 Soon, she was called back to the hospital in Oahu.
-She had to deal with a government-appointed administrator's abuse of the leprosy patients at the Branch Hospital at Kakaako, an area adjoining Honolulu.
+She had to deal with a government-appointed administrator's maltreatment of the leprosy patients at the Branch Hospital at Kakaako, an area adjoining Honolulu.
 She told the government that either the administrator had to be dismissed or the Sisters would return to Syracuse.
 She was given charge of the overcrowded hospital.
 Her return to Syracuse to re-assume governance of the congregation was delayed, as both the government and church authorities thought she was essential to the mission's success.

-Two years later, the king awarded Cope with the Cross of a Companion of the Royal Order of Kapiolani for her care of his people.
+Two years later, the king awarded Mother Marianne with the Cross of a Companion of the Royal Order of Kapiolani for her care of his people.
 The work continued to increase.
-In November 1885, Cope opened the Kapiolani Home with the government's support to provide shelter to homeless female children of leprosy patients.
+In November 1885, she opened the Kapiolani Home with the government's support to provide shelter to homeless female children of leprosy patients.
 The home was located on a leprosy hospital's grounds because only the Sisters were willing to care for children so closely associated with people suffering from leprosy.

 In 1887, a new government came into office.
 It ended the forced exile of leprosy patients to Molokai and closed the specialty hospital in Oahu.
-A year later, the authorities pleaded with Cope to establish a new home for women and girls on the Kalaupapa peninsula of Molokai.
-She accepted the call, knowing that it might mean she would never return to New York.
+A year later, the authorities pleaded with the Sisters to establish a new home for women and girls on the Kalaupapa peninsula of Molokai.
+Marianne accepted the call, knowing that it might mean she would never return to New York.
 "We will cheerfully accept the work…" was her response.